xZxCORP/infra/README.md

   - You have this information on the dashboard
 - your api key fingerprint
   - You have this information on the dashboard
-- your oci private key path
+- your oci private key
-  - Default value is good
+- your ssh private key
-- your ssh public key path
+- your ssh public key
   - Usually on ~/.ssh folder
 - your availibility domain
   - `oci iam availability-domain list`